Hey, Dope Fiend…Put That NFL Pipe Down

-See…NFL Football is like a drug for many of us (it’s just the plain truth)…and it’s extremely hard to get the ‘Pookies’ (New Jack City reference) of the world to put down that NFL pipe because “it’s calling” them every day, all day.
+See…NFL Football is like a drug for many of us (it’s just the plain truth)…and it’s extremely hard to get the “New Jack City” ‘pookies’ of the world to put down that NFL pipe, because it’s calling them every day, all day.

-I, like most of you, have been addicted too, but I have chosen to put the NFL pipe down this year and sober up, because it had become so powerful of a drug that it was forcing me to choose between accepting things about the NFL I knew were blatantly wrong versus staying true to my convictions and the things I strongly believe in – fighting for equality and justice.
-I could not, in good conscious, allow the addiction I had regarding NFL football to make me overlook the truth and stay silent about the hypocrisy displayed by the NFL as it relates to quarterback Colin Kaepernick – therefore I had to put the NFL pipe down… cold turkey.
+I, like most of you, have been addicted too, but I have chosen to put the NFL pipe down this year and sober up.
+The NFL had become so powerful, that it was forcing me to choose between accepting things about the NFL that I knew were blatantly wrong and staying true to my convictions and the things I strongly believe in—fighting for equality and justice.
+I could not, in good conscious, allow the addiction I had, regarding the NFL, allow me overlook the truth and stay silent about the hypocrisy displayed by the NFL as it relates to quarterback Colin Kaepernick.
+That’s why I had to put the NFL pipe down, cold turkey.

 If it isn’t clear to the rest of you NFL drug addicts out there by now, let me make it real plain for you.

-Kaepernick already indicated that his protest has never been about disrespecting the flag, the military or our veterans – he made it clear that his protest was strictly motivated by what he viewed as a failure by America to address the oppression that people of color have been experiencing in this country.
-Nothing more…nothing less.
-So…if you keep trying to push a false narrative other than that, while continuing to support the NFL’s deliberate blackballing of Kaepernick, it’s clear to me that you’ve hit the NFL pipe a little too hard and are high as a kite.
+From the very beginning, Kaepernick indicated that his protest was never about disrespecting the flag, the military or our veterans; he made it clear that his protest was strictly motivated by what he viewed as a failure by America to address the oppression that people of color have been experiencing in this country.
+Nothing more, nothing less.
+So, for some people, especially people like President Trump, to push a false narrative that the protests are about the American flag or the American military, while continuing to support the NFL’s deliberate blackballing of Kaepernick, it’s clear to me that those fans have hit the NFL pipe a little too hard and are high as a kite.

-Here you have a man, in Kaepernick, who while not on an NFL team, was still named the Week 1 NFLPA Community MVP for his outstanding community service and commitment to making America’s communities better places to live.
-Then, as we see this false narrative about Kaepernick permeating the minds of many people like a drug epidemic, we see yet another rogue cop get away with murder in America, after St. Louis Circuit Judge Timothy Wilson chose to acquit Jason Stockley – the police officer who murdered Anthony Lamar Smith in 2011.
+Here you have a man in Kaepernick, who was named the Week 1 NFLPA Community MVP for his outstanding community service and commitment to making America’s communities better places to live, even though he wasn’t on any team roster.
+Then, as we see this false narrative about Kaepernick permeating the minds of many people like a drug epidemic, we see yet another rogue cop get away with murder in America, after St. Louis Circuit Judge Timothy Wilson chose to acquit Jason Stockley—the police officer who murdered Anthony Lamar Smith in 2011.

 Here you have a police officer who chased Smith down and is heard on police dashcam video saying, “going to kill this motherf****r, don’t you know it,” before getting out of his car and firing five shots into Smith’s car, subsequently killing him.
 A handgun was then suspiciously found in Smith’s car, but had no evidence of Smith’s DNA on the gun.
-The gun did, however, have 100% of Stokely’s DNA on it – all but proving that the gun had to have been planted in the car by Stokely after the murder.
+The gun did, however, have 100 percent of Stokely’s DNA on it—all but proving that the gun had to have been planted in the car by Stokely after the murder.
 And how did Judge Wilson rule?
-I’m glad you asked!
-Judge Wilson said in his ruling that the dashcam audio and video proved that the pursuit was stressful, and that, “people say all kinds of things in the heat of the moment or while in stressful situations.”
-Judge Wilson also wrote the following about whether the gun, that had NONE of Smith’s DNA on it, was planted or not: “Finally, the Court observes, based on its nearly thirty years on the bench, that an urban heroin dealer not in possession of a firearm would be an anomaly.”
+I’m glad you asked.
+In his ruling, Judge Wilson said, that the dashcam audio and video proved that the pursuit was stressful, and that, “people say all kinds of things in the heat of the moment or while in stressful situations.”
+Judge Wilson also wrote the following about whether the gun, that had none of Smith’s DNA on it, was planted or not: “Finally, the Court observes, based on its nearly thirty years on the bench, that an urban heroin dealer not in possession of a firearm would be an anomaly.”

 Wow…just wow!
 And you have the nerve to ask why Kaepernick is taking a knee?